SharzyL/SharzyL.github.io/about.md

 You can view the source code on this [Github repo](https://github.com/SharzyL/SharzyL.github.io).

+Due to my limited CSS skill, many features are hidden on mobile devices to avoid display disorder.
+So reading in desktop is more recommended.

 Thanks for the developers of these utilities, which makes it much easier to construct such a site:
 - [Responsive navigation](https://github.com/viljamis/responsive-nav.js)
 - [gitalk](https://github.com/gitalk/gitalk)